thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 * Then it creates a `terraform.tfvars` file based on the entries you gave and executes init and apply command from Terraform.

-> Be aware the `key information` is saved in text format in the `output/my-ibm-vpc-roks-argocd/terraform/terraform.tfvars` file!
+> Be aware that the `IBM CLoud access key information and GitHub access token` are saved in text format in the `output/my-ibm-vpc-roks-argocd/terraform/terraform.tfvars` file!
+Don't share this in a public GitHub repository.

 ## 7. Destroy the environment on IBM Cloud